Update: Information regarding cyber incident. (March 2026)

 What is an MRI scan?

-MRI, or Magnetic Resonance Imaging, is a noninvasive medical imaging technique that uses a powerful computer system, radio waves, and a strong magnet to produce highly detailed images of body tissue.
+MRI, or Magnetic Resonance Imaging, is a non-invasive medical imaging technique that uses a powerful computer system, radio waves, and a strong magnet to produce highly detailed images of body tissue.
 These images are converted into grayscale, which allows doctors to detect differences between normal and abnormal tissue.
 Compared to other imaging devices, MRI scans provide an exceptional level of soft tissue detail.
 This makes them a valuable tool for diagnosing and monitoring a wide range of medical conditions.

 MRI services and procedures we offer...